motor-18/swing-analysis/README.md

 # swing-analysis
-An small project to obtain higher level information from data generated from a baseball swing.
+An small project to obtain higher level information from data generated from a swing.
 The information obtained here can be used by itself or for even higher level insights.

 # Credits
-Thanks to Diamond Kinetics of Pittsburgh PA for setting up this challenge and providing the data.
+Thanks to Diamond Kinetics of Pittsburgh PA.

 # Important dates
 Started November 2019